 to order copy and mail the order form

 email questions, comments, and orders to email@example.com

-Dalea candida White Prairie Clover Potted Plants are available, $5 each (large plants) plus boxing/shipping.
+Dalea candida White Prairie Clover Potted Plants (currently sold out), $5 each (large plants) plus boxing/shipping.
 I will need to know your zip code and number of plants to calculate the cost for shipping.